MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-qos.md

 <!-- QosServiceTypeNonConforming-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Specifies an alternate link layer (Layer-2) priority value for packets that do not conform to the flow specification.
+Specifies an alternate link layer (Layer-2) priority value for packets that don't conform to the flow specification.
 The Packet Scheduler inserts the corresponding priority value in the Layer-2 header of the packets.

 - If you enable this setting, you can change the default priority value associated with nonconforming packets.